-Denmark and Sweden rank among the happiest countries in the world, and their lifestyle concepts of Hygge and Lagom respectively get part of the credit.
+Denmark and Sweden rank among the happiest countries in the world, and their lifestyle concepts of Hygge vs. Lagom respectively get part of the credit.
 These two philosophies have been present in Scandinavia for years, but they’ve recently grown in popularity in many other countries around the world.

 When Hygge appeared in the lifestyle scene a few years ago, people started putting throw pillows on their sofas and painting their walls white to make their homes look more hygge-like.
-Similarly, when the Lagom lifestyle trend first took hold, many people started creating a minimalist home by buying simple and functional furniture, upcycling, and recycling.
+Similarly, when the Lagom lifestyle trend first took hold, many people started creating minimalist homes by buying simple and functional furniture, upcycling, and recycling.

 Some people tend to think that these two concepts are very similar.
 Others even claim that Lagom is more dominant than Hygge.
 However, there’s one fact that no one can deny, and that is that Hygge and Lagom are unique in their own way.